devopsdays/devopsdays-web/content/events/2024-singapore/sponsor-info.md

 Deliveries, Set-up and Procedures:

-1. All delivery of goods for hotel functions, exhibitions and restaurants must go through the Loading Bay, as indicated on the map, vehicle access permit would have to be applied prior.
+1. All delivery of goods for hotel functions, exhibitions and restaurants must go through the Car Park.
-2. Do note that only vans and lorries are allowed access to loading docks, cars are not permitted.
-3. Goods to be collected after functions or exhibitions must go through the Loading Bay and will be inspected by the hotel Security personnel before goods are allowed to be taken out of the hotel.
-4. No one is allowed to discard any containers, packages or empty boxes in the hotel premises.
+2. No one is allowed to discard any containers, packages or empty boxes in the hotel premises.
-5. There should be no nailing or pasting on the walls, silk screens, wallpaper, etc.
+3. There should be no nailing or pasting on the walls, silk screens, wallpaper, etc.
-6. Suppliers will be responsible for any damage caused to the hotel premises during delivery or the set-up of items
+4. Suppliers will be responsible for any damage caused to the hotel premises during delivery or the set-up of items
-7. Hotel Fort Canning is not responsible for any loss or damage of goods delivered unless a specific written agreement is made with the Management.
+5. Hotel Fort Canning is not responsible for any loss or damage of goods delivered unless a specific written agreement is made with the Management.
-8. If sponsor has applied for a storage room, please ensure that recipient from sponsor will be available to receive the packages.
+6. If sponsor has applied for a storage room, please ensure that recipient from sponsor will be available to receive the packages.
 Please email at [{{< email_organizers >}}] for more information.

 __*Strictly no delivery of goods is allowed through the Lobby or Front Entrance of the conference.__